scvadali/scvadali.github.io/_pages/projects.md

 ## Partial RESET-based WRITE strategies for Multi-level Cell in Phase-Change Memories
 ### EE309A/B: Semiconductor memory devices and circuit design | Sep '20 - Mar '21 | Stanford

+I still use the Airpods Pro that I won from this project!

 1. Developed a novel multi-step WRITE strategy for MLC in GeSeTe-based PCMs to minimize energy-delay product
 2. Awarded Best Project Award sponsored by Apple in an advanced graduate class of over 40 students for demonstrating faster, energy-efficient MLC capability with significant potential for memory-intensive AI applications